 The biggest question we have seen in the comments is if the hack will remove the warranty of any given drone.
 The warranty of the aircraft shouldn’t be voided by simply adding a certificate to fly in airspace.
 Multiple users have reported hacking their drones and still being able to use DJI’s care refresh program.

-Yet this issue is an important point to choosing to use insurance rather than DJI’s care refresh program when replacing a drone.
+Yet this issue is an important point to choose to use insurance rather than DJI’s care refresh program when replacing a drone.

-Drone Pilots must have the authorization to fly in controlled airspace to legally conduct operations.
-This DJI FlySafe hack does not waive any liability.
+Drone Pilots must have the authorization to fly in controlled airspace to conduct operations legally.
+This hack does not waive any liability.
 The pilot is still ultimately responsible and should know where they can and cannot fly.
 We ask pilots to use this hack responsibly to ensure the safety of the airspace.

 We’ve gone through the methods for eliminating DJI no-fly restrictions.
 If you have all of the necessary certifications and follow FAA regulations, you can fly drones without facing any trouble.